agilestacks/stack-apps/apps/python-flask/README.md

 Congratulations, you have successfully deployed Python Flask application on Kubernetes!

-## Code reload inside in the running Pod
+## Update and reload code inside of the running Pod

-Once a `skaffold dev` command is running.
-You should see following log in the terminal
+When `skaffold dev` command is running, you should see following log in the terminal
 ```
 Watching for changes...
 [rubik-7d9655fcdc-dv8fv applicaiton]  * Serving Flask app "app.py"